This article will explain the different integration options available in the Unbounce Conversion Intelligence™ Platform, including:

 Like a Webhook, the "Post form data to a URL" confirmation option allows you to send your form submissions via the POST method to a pre-defined external URL.

 The "Post form data to a URL" function sends a POST request with a message body that contains the form information as a data set that contains key-value pairs (i.e., first_name=Unbounceemail@example.com).

-The "Post form data to a URL" option makes it easier to integrate certain external systems with Unbounce.
+The "Post form data to a URL" option makes integrating certain external systems with Unbounce easier.